 October 9-10, 2015

-The Theme of this year’s conference is very timely:
+The Theme of this year’s conference was very timely:

 “To Common Core, or Not to Common Core: What are the Questions?

-Sessions on number strings, developing operations sense, ensuring student success with place value, learning math visually, using geometry to teach fractions and building a solid foundation are aimed at grades K - 5.
+Sessions on number strings, developing operations sense, ensuring student success with place value, learning math visually, using geometry to teach fractions and building a solid foundation were aimed at grades K - 5.

-Sessions on Algebraic reasoning, Algebraic modeling activities, probability and statistics, patterns of the tower puzzle and mathematical practices will appeal to middle school teachers.
+Sessions on Algebraic reasoning, Algebraic modeling activities, probability and statistics, patterns of the tower puzzle and mathematical practices appealed to middle school teachers.

-Sessions on preparing students to score higher on college math placement tests, math digital homework, flipping your classroom, probability and statistics, parent functions, fostering algebraic thinking and the trigonometry of a sundial will be of great interest to those teaching high school and college.
+Sessions on preparing students to score higher on college math placement tests, math digital homework, flipping your classroom, probability and statistics, parent functions, fostering algebraic thinking and the trigonometry of a sundial were of great interest to those teaching high school and college.

-And sessions on how to coach students to be successful in math contests, zoombinis and labyrinths, Hands on Equations, online graphing tools, Missouri by the numbers, and more will appeal to everyone!
+And sessions on how to coach students to be successful in math contests, zoombinis and labyrinths, Hands on Equations, online graphing tools, Missouri by the numbers, and more appealed to everyone!

-On top of all this, there will be grade level round tables after lunch on Saturday where you and your colleagues can share teaching successes AND all meals are free with the $90 registration fee!
+On top of all this, there were grade level round tables after lunch on Saturday where colleagues shared teaching successes AND all meals were free with the $90 registration fee!

-So register today and bring along a friend or two!
-Trying something new with a colleague is invigorating!
+Hopefully folks brought along a friend or two!
+Trying something new with a colleague is always invigorating!

 Mathematics Professor - STLCC - retired